LilianCruanes/neo4j_for_django/docs/authentication.md

 # Initialize all other permissions

-We have just see how to apply all the **neo4j_for_django** native permissions, so it will be nice if we could do this with all other node models classes developed in a Django project.
+We have just seen how to apply all the **neo4j_for_django** native permissions, so it would be nice if we could do this with all other node models classes developed in a Django project.
 **neo4j_for_django** provides the **`n4d-perms`** command to quickly do that.
 So, you'll just have to run : **```python manage.py n4d-perms```** in your terminal and the CRUD permissions will be created for all your own node models (but not for the natives, which ones are created with the above **`n4d-init`** command).